-Every child?s immunizations must be current to attend Augusta Christian Schools as required by Georgia Law.
-The record of these immunizations must appear on form 3231 from the Georgia Department of Human Resources.
-Students entering or transferring into Georgia Schools must show proof of the following immunizations: DTP, Hepatitis B, OPV, MMR, and Varicella or history of Chicken Pox.
+Required Immunizations - Every child must be current in their immunizations to attend Augusta Christian Schools.
+Georgia law requires immunizations.
+The record of these immunizations must appear on Form 3231 from the Georgia Department of Human Resources.
+Students entering or transferring into Georgia Schools must show proof of the following immunizations: DTP, Hepatitis B, OPV, MMR.

-Every child entering school in the State of Georgia must submit a Certificate of Ear, Eye, and Dental Examinations.
+Physical Examination - Every child entering school in the State of Georgia must submit a Certificate of Ear, Eye, Dental and Nutrition Examinations (commonly referred to as the "4-point screening" form).
 This information must be submitted to the school on Form 3300 from the Georgia Department of Human Resources.
 This may be obtained from the school that the student is currently attending.

-A copy of the child's birth certificate must be submitted to the school office prior to acceptance.
+Birth Certificate - A certified copy of the child's birth certificate must be presented to the school office prior to acceptance.

 Where are students dropped off and picked up?